marcopennekamp/lore/spec/structs-traits-entities.md

 - Alternative 1: To be able to be used as a component, a type has to declare `owned by Any`.
 - Alternative 2: To be able to be used as a component, we have to declare entities as `component struct`/`component trait`.

-But of course, we can always **rewrite the entity** in a way that allows us to implement the desired design.
+But of course, we can always **rewrite the struct** in a way that allows us to implement the desired design.
 Consider the following example.
 We lose a little bit of flexibility, but we gain flexibility by being able to access components by their supertype.

 ```
 struct StatRepository {